BinyuHuang-nju/zab-tla/README.md

 ## Run
 Create specification and run models in the usual way.
 For example, if you want to check model with 3 servers, 2 rounds and 2 delivered transactions, you can create spec [test/ZabWithQTest.tla](test/ZabWithQTest.tla) and set *Server* as symmetrical model value {s1,s2,s3}.

+You can find our [result](test/README.md) of verification using model checking of TLA+.

 ## Notes
+>The Zab protocol in paper dose not focus on leader election, so we abstract the process of leader election in spec.
+Our spec can simulate non-Byzantion faults.
+In addition, what we pay attention to is consistency of system state, and we abstract or omit some parts in actual implementation, such as replying results to client.

 ### Note 1
 Except for the action *Election*, all actions perform on a specific server to reflect the feature of distributed.
 Since the paper does not pay attention to the process of selecting a leader, we abstract this process and it can be reflected in action *Election*. *Election* and actions which call it are the only actions that are abstracted in the whole specification.